7:30-9:00 a.m.

 9:30 a.m.
 (15 mins)

-Hear from government leaders—including Chattanooga Mayor Tim Kelly and Hamilton County Mayor Zach Wamp—representing city, state, and federal leadership as they outline why Tennessee’s moment is now.
+Hear from government leaders, including Chattanooga Mayor Tim Kelly and Hamilton County Mayor Weston Wamp, representing city, state, and regional leadership as they outline why Tennessee’s moment is now.
 This session will explore the state’s push to compete in advanced technologies, the importance of industry-led adoption, and the critical role of workforce development in building a strong quantum ecosystem and driving long-term economic opportunity.

 9:45 a.m.
 (30 mins)

-Business leaders don’t need to understand how quantum technology works, but they do need to know how it can benefit their companies in the near term and how it could reshape markets in coming years.
-Hear why quantum is such a big opportunity, how industries can benefit and which industries have the most to gain from early adoption and why.
+Quantum has reached the point where leaders don’t need to understand how it works, but they do need to understand how it could reshape markets.
+Hear why quantum is such a big opportunity, how industries can benefit and which industries can benefit the most from early adoption and why.

 10:15 a.m.
 (15 mins)